 As measured by <this measurement>

 So, you now have your Action Item written down.
 But you’re not done yet.
 Who is responsible for working on the Action Item?
 By default, the team is collectively responsible.
-But that leads to the tragedy of the commons, in which “individual users, acting independently according to their own self-interest, behave contrary to the common good of all users.”
-In other words, team ownership leads to a lack of follow-through since everyone assumes someone else will step up and take responsibility.
+However, that leads to the tragedy of the commons, in which “individual users, acting independently according to their self-interest, behave contrary to the common good of all users.”
+In other words, team ownership leads to a lack of follow-through since everyone assumes someone else will take responsibility.

-That’s why it’s a good idea to have a single individual take responsibility for the Action Item.
+That’s why having a single individual take responsibility for the Action Item is a good idea.

-I like to call this job the Action Item Ambassador (some prefer Action Item Shepherd).
+I call this job the Action Item Ambassador (some prefer Action Item Shepherd).
 Note that I intentionally am not calling it the Action Item Owner.
 That’s because this person doesn’t own the Action Item; the team does.
-Instead, the Action Item Ambassador is responsible for guiding and reminding the team of its commitments.
+Instead, the Action Item Ambassador guides and reminds the team of its commitments.